 According to the Australian government, there have been over 3 million rooftop solar systems installed on homes around the country since 2022.
-You’re probably one of these homeowners, you’re satisfied, and now considering adding solar panels to your existing system.
+You’re probably one of these homeowners, you’re satisfied, and you’re now considering adding solar panels to your existing system.

-But before taking the plunge and investing in new solar panels, there are a few things that you should consider to maximize your investment.
 These include your roof space, energy needs, the type of existing system you have, whether it’s even possible or a good idea, and other things.

 I will explain these considerations in the article below.
 I will also discuss other related topics.
-If you want to read ahead, simply tap on the bullet points below but I recommend reading this from the top.
+If you want to read ahead, simply tap on the bullet points below, but I recommend reading this from the top.
 Let’s go!

 - Is it possible to add more solar panels to your existing system?